robusta-dev/robusta/docs/user-guide/trigger-action-binding.rst

 Error handling
 -----------------

-Where possible, trigger-action compatibility is checked when Robusta loads its config.
-Feel free to experiment though.
+Where possible, trigger-action compatibility is checked when Robusta loads its config, so feel free to experiment.
 Incompatible triggers and actions will fail gracefully with a warning.

 Trigger hierarchies